guilhermebkel/gbkel-about/experiences/index.md

 In december of 2019, after completing almost 6 months of internship, I've got invited to get a new software developer position.

-At this new position, I helped them and learned about `Software Project Management, Cloud Infrastructure, Software Development, Software Architecture, Quality Assurance, Mentoring, ElasticSearch, LUA, Lightroom Plugins, Nunjucks, Server Side Rendering`.
+At this new position, I helped them and learned about `Software Project Management, Database Architecture, Cloud Infrastructure, Software Development, Software Architecture, Quality Assurance, Mentoring, ElasticSearch, LUA, Lightroom Plugins, Nunjucks, Server Side Rendering`.

 On top of that, it is important to know that I've `created a queue system for picture uploads on front-end with retry and fallback delay features, solved a cloud infrastructure problem that was getting our upload system into lot of failures, made a lightroom plugin to integrate the adobe lightroom with our core application, took part of project requirements decision, mentored interns and stakeholders, headed code quality assurance with code reviewing and code refactoring, made a checkout page/application, made a compression file system to work with big sized files via serverless, helped decreasing infrastructure expenses, took part of infrastructure/technologies decision, made a platform for website creation`.